Magic

 The following is a list of common types of magic.

-TRANSMUTATION: Focuses on altering the physical properties of objects or creatures.
-Transmuters can change the form, structure, or composition of things, turning lead into gold or shifting an ally’s appearance.
+• TRANSMUTATION: Focuses on altering the physical properties of objects or creatures.
+Transmuters can change things' form, structure, or composition, turning lead into gold or shifting an ally's appearance.

-CONJURATION: Involves summoning creatures, objects, or energies from other places or planes of existence.
-Conjurers can teleport, call forth monsters, or create temporary objects out of magical energy.
+• CONJURATION: Involves summoning creatures, objects, or energies from other places or planes of existence.
+Conjurers can teleport, call forth monsters, or create temporary objects out of magical power.

-TOTEM: Focuses on connecting with the spirit world or drawing power from totems.
-Shamans may call on ancestral spirits, animal guides, or natural forces to gain wisdom, protection, or power.
-Totem magic channels energy through sacred objects that represent spiritual entities or natural forces.
+• TOTEM: Focuses on connecting with the spirit world or drawing power from totems.
+Shamans may call on ancestral spirits, animal guides, or natural forces to gain wisdom, protection, or control—totem magic channels energy through sacred objects representing spiritual entities or natural forces.

 Defining Magic